prisoka/CheapTix/README.md

 ## What are you looking at?
 This is my Q2 Full Stack Project, at Galvanize Web Development Immersive Course.

+## Installation
+1. npm install
+2. psql create db cheaptix_db
+3. knex migrate:latest
+4. knex seed:run
+5. run nodemon

 ## Skills Learned:
-HTML, CSS, JavaScript, Bulma CSS Framework, and Heroku to deploy.
+HTML, CSS, JavaScript, Express, Bootstrap CSS Framework, and Heroku to deploy.

 ## Technical Requirements:
 1. Use HTML, CSS, and JavaScript.